sufyan-aslam/elasticsearch-ntopng-kibana/README.md

 Kibana is an open source data visualization tool for Elasticsearch.
 Kibana provides a pretty dashboard web interface.
 It allows you to manage and visualize data from Elasticsearch.
 It's not just beautiful, but also powerful.

   https://www.elastic.co/downloads/kibana

+# Dashboards

+Visualizations can be created and seen in Dashboard section.
+Moreover custom made dashboard has been uploaded in json format.